anaisbl/steel-defect-prediction/README.md

 # Kaggle Playground Series - Steel Plate Defect Prediction

 ## Project Overview
 This project is the final Continuous Assessment for the course "Programming with Big Data (PROG9813)" as part of the Data Science program (TU059) at TU Dublin.
-I participated in a **Kaggle Playground Series competition**, where the task was to predict **steel-plate defects** using machine learning models.
+I participated in a Kaggle Playground Series competition, where the task was to predict steel-plate defects using machine learning models.

 ### Task Description
 - Developed a classifier to identify various **defect categories** in steel plates.